TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CachingFramework/FrontendsBackends/Index.rst

  - :Option:
       persistentConnection
    :Description:
       Activate a persistent connection to redis server.
-This could be beneficial under high load cloud setups.
+This could be a benefit under high load cloud setups.
    :Mandatory:
       No
    :Type: